moises-cordero/rooms4events/Readme.md

-# Booking place for an event
+# Renting rooms for events
 ###### Django API for technical challenge.
 #